 Long Beach Organic

 Long Beach Organic is a nonprofit organization that manages eight different gardens within Long Beach.
 They locate vacant lots within Long Bech and turn them into organic gardens.
 Afterward, they rent out plots on a 6-month basis.
 In addition, they donate food to help combat food insecurity and hold workshops on cooking and gardening.
 People are welcome to become members of the gardens even if they don’t rent a plot.
 There are various membership levels, volunteer opportunities, and internships.
 Memberships start at just $25.

 The Growing Experience

-This is a unique urban farm and community garden at the Carmelitos Public Housing Development in North Long Beach.
-At one time this area was known as a “food desert,” (a place extremely difficult to access fresh produce.)
-The Community Garden has been transformational.
-It also puts together community workshops, hosts community events.
-And, it is a safe space for outdoor recreation.
-The Community Garden Center features 60 raised garden beds and plots are available for groups, individuals, and families are all welcomed to apply.
+The Growing Experience is a unique urban farm and community garden at the Carmelitos Public Housing Development in North Long Beach.
+At one time this area was known as a food desert.
+A food desert is defined as a place extremely difficult to access fresh produce.
+However, this group has helped transform the area.
+They offer locally grown healthy foods to this underserved community.
+Additionally, they put together community workshops and host community events.
+The Community Garden Center includes 2.5 acres and has 60 raised garden beds.
+Groups, individuals, and families are all welcome to apply.

 Long Beach Grows